Raivis80/First-Milestone-Project/README.md

   About us page was designed flexbox layout design for responsive website.

-  Original about page was designed using CSS properties such as float, positioning of elements but later it was redesigned as it was inconvenient for responsive design and required element repositioning on each screen size, later It was redesigned to be responsive following FlexBox Design as for viewport width changes sizes.
+  *Original about page was designed using CSS properties such as float, positioning of elements but later it was redesigned as it was inconvenient for responsive design and required element repositioning on each screen size and it was redesigned folowing responsive FlexBox Design as for viewport width changes sizes.*

 - #### **Top Picks Feature**